astro-fusion/astro-blogs/20_Transit/05_Jupiter_Transit/200512_Jupiter_transit_12th_House_from_natal_moon.md

 ---
-title: 'Jupiter transit 12th House from natal moon'
+title: Jupiter transit 12th House from natal moon
 description: |
   Jupiter's transit through the 12th house from the natal Moon can lead to difficulties such as financial losses, health issues, and mental distress.
 The individual may experience a challenging period marked by increased expenses, potential scandals, and general dissatisfaction.
 pubDate: '2024-09-19'